MuhammetAkcann/Trident-Dehazing-Network/README.md

 -The main for has not visualized intermediate layers.
 I have visualized them and saved them in u1, d64u1, d4u1 files.
 If you want to visualize your input data you can uncooment line 276 in test file.

--The main fork was using old environment setup, I have integrated the codes so that you can use them with latedt cuda, python and ubuntu versions.
+-The main fork was using old environment setup, I have integrated the codes so that you can use them with latest cuda, python and ubuntu versions.

 # Trident Dehazing Network
 NTIRE 2020 NonHomogeneous Dehazing Challenge (CVPR Workshop 2020)  **1st** Solution.